Morozzzko/Morozzzko.github.io/_posts/2018-05-27-do-notation-ruby.md

 The differences:

 * Plain methods instead of a DSL
-* Better control over flow of our application: more methods to
+* Better control over flow of our application: more ways to add branching

 However, there are some disadvantages to the approach